 - delivering public benefit;

-- Catalysing and crowding in private sector investment;
+- catalysing and crowding in private sector investment; and

 - ensuring strong indigenous opportunities and outcomes.

-We can finance projects and businesses – large, medium and small – across a range of sectors including mining and resources, agriculture and aquaculture, transport (including airports, ports, rail and logistics), energy, water, education, tourism, social infrastructure, healthcare, telecommunications and manufacturing.
+We can finance projects and businesses – large, medium and small – across a range of sectors not limited to mining and resources, agriculture and aquaculture, transport (including airports, ports, rail and logistics), energy, water, education, tourism, social infrastructure, healthcare, telecommunications and manufacturing.

 You can read about our projects.

 NAIF was provided with an initial $5 billion of capital by the Commonwealth Government.
-This was increased to $5 billion in January 2022.
-Across northern Australia as a whole, NAIF has at March 2022 made financing commitments of $3.3 billion to projects in northern Australia.
-These projects are forecast to generate $25 billion in economic impact and support more than 12,500 jobs (during construction and operations).
+This was increased to $7 billion in June 2023.
+Across northern Australia at May 2023 NAIF had made financing commitments of $4 billion.
+These projects are forecast to generate $29 billion in economic impact and support more than 15,000 jobs (during construction and operations).

 We work with project proponents to offer a range of flexible financing products on commercial terms.